cloudify-cosmo/docs.getcloudify.org/content/manager_webui/custom-widgets.md

 Widgets can be written using two different methods:

-1. **Using the React Utility** is the recommended method, and it requires a build operation.
+1. **Using the React utility** is the recommended method, and it requires a build operation.
 You must use the build system described in [Widget building]({{< relref "manager_webui/custom-widgets.md#widget-building" >}}) section.

-2. **Pure Vanilla JavaScript** that enables attachment of an HTML template file.
+2. **Plain JavaScript** that enables attachment of an HTML template file.
 The callbacks for this method are described later in this topic.
 You must create widget package yourself.
 No ES6 is supported in that method.

 ## Widget Structure